-Alina gave me a card with her number on it.
+Alina gave me a card with her number on it, and caught me by surprise.
 Michael told me that means I’m supposed to ring her and invite her out on a date.
 It’s weird, she sees me every day, if she wanted to go out… she could just ask directly?
-She invited me to watch Solaris at the university film club with her, and I really enjoyed that.
-I’m not sure how this works, and haven’t called her yet.
+In the end she invited me to watch Solaris at the university film club with her, I went along and really enjoyed it.
+Was that a date?

 I’ve gone out to eat twice with Ieva, one of the Latvian students.
 We usually have a conversation which goes a bit like this: